cwoebker/.com/_posts/2011-10-27-latex-math-magic.markdown

     });
 {% endhighlight %}

-Additionally we have to tell MathJax to ignore non-latex code-bloks or normal code blocks:
+Additionally we have to tell MathJax to ignore non-latex code-blocks or normal code blocks:

 {% highlight javascript %}
     MathJax.Hub.Queue(function() {